Innisfail, Alberta: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Innisfail had a population of 7,985 living in 3,352 of its 3,670 total private dwellings, a change of from its 2016 population of 7,847.
 With a land area of 19.39 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Innisfail recorded a population of 7,847 living in 3,169 of its 3,509 total private dwellings, a change from its 2011 population of 7,876.
 With a land area of 19.4 km2, it had a population density of in 2016.

 The Town of Innisfail's 2015 municipal census counted a population of 7,922, a 0.1% increase over its 2012 municipal census population of 7,922.
 Males made up 42 per cent of the total population, while females made up 43 per cent (13 per cent of the population did not indicate their gender).
 The three largest five-year age categories within Innisfail's population were between 75 and over, 50 to 54 years of age, and 55 to 59 years of age.
 Combined, these three categories accounted for 21 per cent of the town's total population.

 Attractions

-Innisfail is home to the Daines Pro Rodeo, Anthony Henday Campground, Dr. George / Kemp House Museum, a downtown with stores, and the Historical Village museum.
+Innisfail is home to the Daines Pro Rodeo, Anthony Henday Campground, Dr. George / Kemp House Museum, Discovery Wildlife Park & Campground, a downtown with stores, and the Historical Village museum.
 Napoleon Trails Gravesite is also nearby.

 The Royal Canadian Mounted Police (RCMP) dog training facility is located 2 km south of Innisfail.